dbt-labs/docs.getdbt.com/website/docs/docs/cloud-integrations/about-snowflake-native-app.md

 App users are able to access all information that's available to the API service token.

 ## Procurement
 The dbt Snowflake Native App is available on the [Snowflake Marketplace](https://app.snowflake.com/marketplace/listing/GZTYZSRT2R3).
-With purchase, users will have access to the Native App and a dbt Cloud account that's on the Enterprise plan.
-It is also available to all dbt Cloud Enterprise customers.
-If you are interested, speak to your Enterprise Account Manager.
+Purchasing it includes access to the Native App and a dbt Cloud account that's on the Enterprise plan.
+Existing dbt Cloud Enterprise customers can also access it.
+If interested, contact your Enterprise account manager.

 If you're interested, please [contact us](matilto:sales_snowflake_marketplace@dbtlabs.com) for more information.